boginw/P5/report/3 Iteration 2/MI algorithm considerations.md

 ### Random Sample Consensus

-RANdom SAmple Consensus (RANSAC) is a method to filter out outliers in samples.
+RANdom SAmple Consensus (RANSAC)[@integrated_speed_limit] is a method to filter out outliers in samples.
 It works by randomly selecting a subset og points from a given set, then attempting to fit it as a circle model, then this model is compared to the whole feature set.
 If the circle modle fits a sufficient set of feature from the feature set, then the feature is evaluating as present.

 ## Isolate and normalize the numbers
 In order to feed the numbers to the neural networks, there is a need for normalizing the image of the numbers.